malcolmhoward/godot-docs/development/compiling/compiling_for_x11.rst

     Using Clang appears to be a requirement for OpenBSD, otherwise fonts would not build.

+    You may have installed a specific version of Clang ( i.e. clang-m.n where 'm' is the major version, and n is the sub-version): user@host:~/godot$ sudo apt-get install clang-m.n

+    If so, you may still get "clang not found" or "clang++ not found" errors during compilation.
+    In that case, create symbolic links to those commands as follows: user@host:~/godot$ sudo ln -s /usr/bin/clang-m.n /usr/bin/clang
+        user@host:~/godot$ sudo ln -s /usr/bin/clang++-m.n /usr/bin/clang++

 .. note:: If you are compiling Godot for production use, then you can
           make the final executable smaller and faster by adding the SCons option ``target=release_debug``.